HL7/v2-to-fhir/tank/ig-data/input/pagecontent/2_mapping_guidelines.md

   * If not computable or in addition to the computable condition further non-computable conditions must be considered as well (referenced as Narrative).

 * [n] Notation
-  * Multiple v2 components may need to update the same instance of a FHIR element, or should yield a new instance of the same FHIR element.
+  * Multiple v2 components within the same mapping spreadsheet may need to update the same instance of a FHIR element, or should yield a new instance of the same FHIR element.
 To distinguish whether the mappings are to the same or different FHIR element instance each FHIR element at the appropriate place in the path will use the [n] notation.
 Those FHIR elements with the same value in the same place in the path should apply the mapping to the same instance of that element.
   * Example: PID-13 Phone Number - Home and PID-14 Phone Number - Business are both mapped to Patient.telecom.
 However, they need to yield different instances.
 Thus, PID-13 maps to Patient.telecom[1] and PID-14 to Patient.telecom[2].
   * Note that this does not mean that there is a first and second slot where one is kept empty if not available in v2.
 Rather it just means they are to be different if both present.
   * If the mapping needs to yield multiple instances and the v2 value needs to be applied to multiple FHIR element instances, [each] is used.